 Workers' Compensation Insurance FAQs

-Workers’ Compensation Insurance is a compulsory insurance in each state and territory of Australia and every employer must hold a workers’ compensation policy with a licensed insurer or with Workcover, the government agency responsible for overseeing the workers’ compensation and injury management system in Western Australia.
+Workers’ compensation insurance is compulsory in each state and territory of Australia.
+Every employer must hold a workers’ compensation policy with a licensed insurer or Workcover WA, the government agency responsible for overseeing the workers’ compensation and injury management system in Western Australia.

-Workplace injuries can cause myriad issues for business owners both financially and reputation wise, so it’s important to have quality insurance you can trust in place should you require it.
+Workplace injuries can cause myriad issues for business owners both financially and reputation-wise, so it’s important to have quality insurance you can trust, should you require it.

-A Workers’ Compensation Insurance policy provides monetary and other reimbursement to workers injured at work or suffering an illness arising from work.
-The policy might provide the injured worker with benefits, medical expenses, hospital cover or indeed a lump sum, depending on the severity of the accident or illness.
+A workers’ compensation insurance policy provides monetary and other reimbursements to workers injured at work or suffering an illness due to work.
+Depending on the injury or illness severity, the policy might provide the injured worker with benefits, hospital cover, medical expenses, rehabilitation expenses, or a lump sum.

 It will also protect the business owner by covering the wages paid to another member of staff who has been recruited to cover the injured or sick party.

-Without this cover a small business may be liable for a hefty sum to cover wages, medical bills, and legal fees.
+If a worker sustains an injury while at work and the business doesn’t have insurance, the company may be liable for a hefty sum to cover wages, medical bills, and legal fees.

-Premiums for Workers’ Compensation Insurance are generally calculated using a predetermined formula set by each state.
-Largely, it will be based on the salary you pay your employees, your claims history, and the industry in which your small business operates.
+Premiums for workers’ compensation insurance are generally calculated using a predetermined formula set by each state.
+Largely, it will be based on the salary you pay your employees, your claims history, and the industry in which your business operates.